oslabs-beta/KubeVX/README.md

 Username: admin
 Password: admin
 5. Prometheus has to be running on localhost:9090
-6. Create dashboard-> search import dashboard -> input 1860 -> chose Prometheus -> import
+6. Search import dashboard -> input 1860 -> chose Prometheus -> import
     a. repeat step 6 for 7249 and 8588

 SET ALLOW EMBEDDING